ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Otherwise, if `state == Finished(out_share)`, then the Helper stores `out_share` for use in the collection sub-protocol ({{collect-flow}}).

+If for whatever reason the Leader must abandon the aggregation job, it SHOULD send an HTTP DELETE request to the aggregation job URI so that the Helper knows it can clean up its state.

 #### Recovering from Aggregation Step Skew {#aggregation-step-skew-recovery}

 `AggregationJobContinueReq` messages contain a `step` field, allowing